 04: The Outdoor Movie Screen

-I guess you were wondering when I would get to this point as this is the final part in the technology puzzle when planning your backyard movie party.
+I guess you were wondering when I would get to this point as this is the final part of the technology puzzle when planning your backyard movie party.

-The reason that I left it to last is because it’s an area where you can either spend the time building your own outdoor movie screen on the cheap, or buy something that is purpose-built.
+The reason that I left it to last is that it’s an area where you can either spend the time building your own outdoor movie screen on the cheap or buy something that is purpose-built.

 In the past, I have built my own screens.
 I’ve tried all the different materials and methods you might have heard of including bedsheets, painted walls, plus screens and stands I made in my garage.

-I am going to go through all of the options available to you, listing out the pros and cons to each method.
-If interested, you can also click here for more information on the best material to use for you an outdoor movie screen which goes into more detail.
+I am going to go through all of the options available to you, listing out the pros and cons of each method.
+If interested, you can also click here for more information on the best material to use for you an outdoor movie screen that goes into more detail.

 Using a Bedsheet as an Outdoor Movie Screen